How to Communicate About Hurts with Your Partner in 4 Easy Steps

 Make it safe.
 Use parts & patterns.
 Check in.
 Apologize.

 Every relationship could happily do without dramatic confrontations and the mess that ensues.
 So how do you have the tough conversations without the theatrics or name calling?
 Overcoming hurt is not a simple thing.
 Each of you have an array of feelings and it is important for both of you to share what you need.

 Whether you are the one communicating the hurt, or they are communicating a hurt to you, below you will find four important steps on how to communicate about this with your partner and feel better faster.

 Before you open up about your feelings, make sure things are emotionally safe.
 This might mean making sure your person is in a place to hear you.
 Are they drifting off to sleep or running out the door for work?
 If so, it may not be the best time.

 Start by picking the right time to have tough conversations.

 Avoid the snide remark at the dinner party or the passive aggressive comment in front of your in-laws.
-Acknowledge the raw pain you are feeling to yourself and take a quick break from everyone else, or at least note to yourself what triggered the need to lash out.
+Acknowledge the raw pain you are feeling to yourself in a moment of emotion, and take a quick break from everyone else, or at least note to yourself what triggered the need to lash out.
 I like to call this “Pressing the Pause Button.”
 Bookmark this in your mind to return to later.
 Painful emotions can be helpful in uncovering a negative cycle in your relationship.